 Safety protocols are utilized when removing silver (mercury) fillings.
 Click here to read about the protocol Dr. Nikolovski utilizes for Safe Amalgam Removal.

 There are a variety of composites on the market.
-Dr. Nikolovski uses dental composite materials in the office that show to be biocompatible with most people.
+Dr. Nikolovski uses dental composite materials that show to be biocompatible with most people.
 (Through results of many bio-compatibility tests reviewed.)
 The office offers biocompatibility testing of materials through biofeedback and/or blood serum testing.
 Dr. Nikolovski’s office follows mercury free and mercury safe practices.

 Crowns and Bridges

 Crowns and bridges are used to restore and enhance teeth that are damaged or to take the place of missing teeth.
 A crown (also referred to as a cap) is used to entirely cover a damaged tooth.
 A crown not only protects a tooth, but it can dramatically improve a tooth’s appearance, shape and alignment.
-Crowns are a last resort for the tooth.
-With the newer dental materials, crowns are generally not needed.

 A denture is a removable replacement for missing teeth and adjacent tissues.
 It is made of acrylic resin, sometimes in combination with various metals.